lingchuL/download_webpic/README.md

 -*- 2019.8.31 -*-
 Add the third method of finding file, some pictures are loaded by css style sheets maybe for copyrights.
 Now the code can find them out.
+--
 -*- 2019.10.9 -*-
-Now the script will create a new fold for downloaded files, using the name you give.
+Now the script will create a new folder for downloaded files, using the name you give.